 World of Patek

-Anecdotes, background information and insights relating to the world’s most renowned watch brand.
+Anecdotes, background and insights from the world’s foremost watch brand.

 INTERVIEW: Nicolas Afonso (1992), customer adviser in the Patek Philippe Boutique at Beyer

 The Calatrava Ref.
 5088/100P-001: With its volutes and arabesques in platinum on a black enamel dial, it is the best example of how a Patek Philippe watch is never just a timepiece, but always a work of art too.
 Each year, very small numbers of these watches are made by hand using traditional methods.